ibm-cloud-docs/FileStorage/mounting-storage-coreos.md

 All secondary mount files go in the `/etc/systemd/system` directory as the system level mounts are in a directory that is read-only in CoreOS.
 First, you must create a `MOUNTPOINT.mount` file.
 The **Where** section of the `.mount` file must match the file name.
 If the mount point is not directly off the `/`, you must name the file by using the syntax `path-to-mount.mount`.
 For example, if you want to mount the portable storage drive to `/mnt/www`, name the file `mnt-www.mount`.

-You can use `fdisk` or `parted` to create the partition and make sure that the file system you create matches the one listed in the `.mount` file or the service fails to start.
+You can use `fdisk` or `parted` to create the partition.
+Make sure that the file system you create matches the one listed in the `.mount` file or the service fails to start.

 ```